Simon-0711/ta_lyrics_sentiment_classification/README.md

 Based on further analysis, we found that xx percent of the songs in the kaggle dataset were also contained in the last.fm dataset.
 Therefore we will chose option 1 (see pervious section Planning state) to classify song sentiments and recommend similar songs based on the lyric or song name input.

 Preprocessing for ML model:
+- Tokenization
-- Stop word removal
+- Stop word removal (English language)
 - Punctuation removal
 - Lemmatization
-- Chorus normalization
+- Lyrics normalization (length, etc.)
-- Optional: Lyrics normalization
+- Optional: Chorus normalization

 Preprocessing for recommendation basaed on cosine similarity after sentiment classification:
 - Countvectorizer